knhash/knhash.github.io/articles/index.md

 description: A collection of articles covering design, development and literature
 ---

-<p>A collection of articles covering design, development and literature.</p>
+<p>A collection of articles covering development and literature.</p>